What Is Menopause?

 Not all women get all of these symptoms.

-Survey that was recently conducted for, “Women in Menopause”
+A survey that was recently conducted for, “Women in Menopause”

 Two surveys of herbal and alternative medicine use during menopause were recently published.
 Here are the interesting findings of the surveys: